 Introduce solid food in a saucer during regular feeding time.
-Mix canned food with water or formula, or soak dry kibble until soft.
+Mix canned food with water or formula, or soak dry kibble until it's soft, recommends the American Society for the Prevention of Cruelty to Animals.
 Let your puppy lick the food off your finger to encourage him.
-At first, he may be more interested in playing with his food than eating it, so watch him to ensure he actually eats.
-Once he's getting adequate nutrition from solid food, you can reduce, then eliminate, bottle feeding.
+At first, he may be more interested in playing with his food than eating it, so watch him and ensure he actually eats.
+Once he's getting adequate nutrition from solid food, you can reduce, then eliminate bottle feeding.

 Provide a month-old fostered puppy with a crate for sleeping and quiet time.
 Purchase a crate that will accommodate his adult size and modify it by placing rolled towels along the sides and in the end so that he has just enough room to stand up and turn around comfortably.
 Place the crate in an area of your home where he'll be near the family, and include a soft blanket and a few toys for chewing.
 Keep your puppy in his crate at night and during the day when you're unable to supervise him.
 Let the puppy join you in your room at night, in his crate.